 Golden Leaf Awards

-The Golden Leaf Awards recognize dedicated and community-minded people who have worked to exemplify excellence in inclusion, employment, advocacy, and support on behalf of citizens in Clark County who have developmental disabilities.
+The Golden Leaf Awards recognize dedicated and community-minded people who have worked to exemplify excellence in inclusion, employment, advocacy, and support on behalf of citizens who have developmental disabilities.

-The Champion City Employer of the Year Award: This award recognizes a business or organization in Clark County that has embraced a workforce where all people can be valued and appreciated.
-Their efforts have afforded individuals with developmental disabilities the opportunity to work, and brought about an inclusive workplace.
+The Champion City Employer of the Year Award: October celebrates National Disability Employment Awareness Month.
+This award recognizes an employer in Clark County that has afforded individuals with developmental disabilities the opportunity to work, and as a result, have created an inclusive workplace.